Project: Dynegy-Hennepin Pond 2E

-Bloomsdale Excavating Company, Inc. was hired by Dynegy to construct a new fly ash containment pond for their power plant in Hennepin, IL.
+Bloomsdale Excavating Company, Inc. was hired to construct a new fly ash containment pond for the Dynegy power plant in Hennepin, IL.

 The project required the new fly ash containment pond to be constructed within the confines of the existing, abandoned ash pond.
 To accomplish this, Bloomsdale excavated more than 55,000 cubic yards of fly ash from the existing pond, which was stockpiled as waste material.
 Bloomsdale also imported clay material to place as a secondary line beneath a synthetic liner to better control the flow of water through the fly ash and into ground water.
 In order to safely move the clay to the construction site, Bloomsdale placed shot rock material over a geogrid to better stabilize the haul road.

 “Bloomsdale did a great job.
 They completed the project on time and on budget.
 I would work with them again if I had the opportunity.”